pawarchetan/auction-app/README.md

 * If any higher amount bid exist, current bid will not go through.
 In that case service will respond with message `Higher amount bid exist, please increase your bid amount".`
 * If any bid is matching target price of auction and no other bid has met the reserve price of the auction, then winning bid will pay the bid amount.
-* If any bid is matching target price of auction and there are bids who has already met reserve price of the auction, then `higher price bid will win at second price auction.`
+* If any bid is matching target price of auction and there are bids who has already met reserve price of the auction, then `higher price bid will win at second price auction` , winner will pay `0.01 $ extra on top of second price auction` .
+You can confirm the price in Bid response.

 #### Implementation details :